Tree-based Focused Web Crawling with Reinforcement Learning: Problem and Method Overview

 \subsection{Updating and Sampling through Tree-Frontier}

-To reduce the time complexity of a synchronous update, we introduce \textit{Tree-Frontier}, a two-fold variation of the CART decision tree algorithm.
+To reduce the time complexity of the synchronous (brute force) method, we introdu- ce \textit{Tree-Frontier}, a two-fold variation of the CART decision tree algorithm, which we use to approximate the operator $\argmax_{a \in {A}_{t}} \hat{Q}_{\pmb{\theta}}(\pmb{{x}}(s_{t}, a))$, appearing in the training of DDQN and the policy execution.
 In Tree-Frontier, frontier $F_t$ has now a decision tree representation, where each frontier element is assigned to a leaf.
 Decision trees have been used in RL to find a discretization of a large state space by recursively growing a state tree \cite{10.5555/295240.295802}.
 The set of tree leaves forms a partition of the initial state space.
 By splitting tree nodes, narrower convex regions are created, in which the agent behaves in a predictable way.
 In our case, each partition corresponds to a group of frontier samples of the form $\pmb{x}(s,a)$.

-In order to arrive at a meaningful partitioning, we borrow concepts from Explainable Reinforcement Learning (XRL), where decision trees are often used to provide interpretable policy approximations \cite{Wu2018BeyondST, Liu2018TowardID, Bewley_Lawry_2021}.
-Specifically, Bewley and Lawry \cite{Bewley_Lawry_2021} proposed a binary decision tree providing MDP state abstraction through a linear combination of three impurity measures: the action selected, the expected sum of rewards, and the estimated state temporal dynamics.
-This way, they identified convex regions of the state space that are as pure as possible, in terms of the above criteria.
+To achieve a meaningful partition, we borrow concepts from Explainable RL (XRL), where decision trees are often used to provide interpretable policy approximations \cite{Wu2018BeyondST, Liu2018TowardID, Bewley_Lawry_2021, vouros2022explainable, kontogiannis2023inherently}.
+Most importantly, Bewley and Lawry \cite{Bewley_Lawry_2021} proposed a binary decision tree providing MDP state abstraction through a linear combination of three impurity measures: the action selected, the expected sum of rewards, and the estimated state temporal dynamics.
+As a result, their method identifies convex regions of the state space that are as pure as possible, in terms of the above criteria.
 Furthermore, to address the problem of allocating memory for huge continuous state spaces, Jiang et al. \cite{Jiang2021AnER} utilized a decision tree for learning the environment dynamics which also played the role of the experience replay buffer \cite{Mnih2015HumanlevelCT} of an RL agent for generating simulated samples.